Fort Baker is an old army post on the Marin Headlands, with a breathtaking view of the Golden Gate Bridge.

 This is the gymnasium, constructed in the Colonial Revival Style in 1906.
 Other historic buildings at Fort Baker include the chapel, hospital, and post exchange.

-Enjoy a meal at the upscale Murray Circle Restaurant inside the old Army Barracks.
+Enjoy a meal at the upscale Farley Restaurant or Sula and Sula Lounge inside the old Army Barracks.
 Sit on the porch and gaze out over the incredible views, just as the soldiers did a hundred years ago at Fort Baker.

 3. Take the Chapel Steps Trail up the hill for awesome views.